-The Department of Physics and Astronomy awards a faculty prize worth 2,000 Eur for the best dissertation in the previous two semesters.
-The prize is sponsored by the Wilhelm and Else Heraeus Foundation and was awarded for the first time in 2019.
+The Department of Physics and Astronomy awards a €2,000 faculty prize for the best dissertation completed in the previous two semesters.
+The prize is sponsored by the Wilhelm and Else Heraeus Foundation and was first awarded in 2019.
+Calls for applications are issued each summer; applications must reach the Dean’s Office by 31 August.

-Please send the nomination to dekanat@physik.uni-heidelberg.de.
+Please send applications and nominations to dekanat@physik.uni-heidelberg.de

 Gergana Dimitrova Borisova